 - The future of consumption: how will we be living tomorrow?

 - The future of shopping: channels, customers, brands

-- Statusfaction: the comeback of hierarchies, new status features and how they will distinguish us
+- Luxury 3.0.
+Statusfaction, seduction, style: new status features and how they will distinguish us

 - Authenticity – a new trend establishes/penetrates/takes hold.
-What is means, what it changes
+What it means, what it changes

 - The slower you move, the faster you die: what the acceleration of just about everything means for retail and shopping

 - Demography as our fate: winners and losers

 - Mobility 2025: more mobility, less traffic